New speakers

 The artist Ridha Ben-Arab adopted Catalan to study fine arts, married here and educated her daughter in two languages.

-Ben-Arab saw the death of Puig Antich, the No-Do, the fall of the dictatorship, and the Transition.
-"I didn't arrive when everything was already done," she recalls, "for me it was important."
-But if there was a decisive factor in her taking the step, it was her in-laws: "Fina's family is from the Segarra region, from the heart of Catalonia.
-Her parents even struggled to speak Spanish, and I was thrilled with life, in Catalan from the first day," she says.
+Ben-Arab witnessed the death of Puig Antich, the No-Do, the fall of the dictatorship, and the Transition.
+"I didn't arrive when everything was done," he recalls, "for me it was important."
+"And I was delighted with life, from the first day in Catalan," he says.
 "I didn't even consider it.
 We live here, we speak Catalan.
-To understand a people, you have to speak their language," she asserts.
+To understand a people, you must speak their language," he asserts.

 Proud of her Arabic name